No. 13 / ChatGPT Citations

 Section 02

-What makes ChatGPT cite your content.
+What makes ChatGPT cite your content?

-• Direct answer: address the query in the opening paragraph.
+- Direct answer: address the query in the opening paragraph.

-• Authority signals: named authors, credentials, supporting evidence.
+- Authority signals: named authors, credentials, supporting evidence.

-• Clear structure: headings, concise paragraphs, factual language.
+- Clear structure: headings, concise paragraphs, factual language.

-• Entity consistency: same name and claims across authoritative sources.
+- Entity consistency: same name and claims across authoritative sources.

-• Schema markup: structured data that confirms the page's topic and author.
+- Schema markup: structured data that confirms the page's topic and author.

-• Bing visibility: your pages must rank in Bing for relevant queries.
+- Bing visibility: your pages must rank in Bing for relevant queries.

 Section 03

-Actionable steps to increase your ChatGPT citation rate.
+Which steps actually increase your citation rate?

-• Submit your site to Bing Webmaster Tools and monitor indexation.
+- Submit your site to Bing Webmaster Tools and monitor indexation.

-• Restructure key pages to answer core questions in the first 150 words.
+- Restructure key pages to answer core questions in the first 150 words.

-• Add author bylines with real names and credentials.
+- Add author bylines with real names and credentials.

-• Implement Organisation, Article, FAQ, and Person schema.
+- Implement Organisation, Article, FAQ, and Person schema.

-• Build consistent entity descriptions across all external profiles.
+- Build consistent entity descriptions across all external profiles.

-• Publish original research, data, or case studies that models treat as primary sources.
+- Publish original research, data, or case studies that models treat as primary sources.

 Section 04

-Common mistakes that keep you invisible to ChatGPT.
+Which mistakes keep businesses invisible to ChatGPT?

-The most common mistake is ignoring Bing entirely.
-Most Australian businesses optimise exclusively for Google and never check their Bing visibility.
-Since ChatGPT uses Bing for browsing, this oversight is critical.
-The second mistake is writing content that talks about a topic without directly answering questions.
-ChatGPT looks for extractable answers, not brand narratives.
-The third mistake is inconsistent entity information.
-If your business name, services, or location details differ between your website, directories, and social profiles, the model loses confidence in your identity.
-The fourth mistake is blocking AI crawlers.
-Some sites inadvertently block GPTBot or other AI user agents through overly aggressive robots.txt rules, cutting themselves off from training data and live retrieval entirely.
+Four come up constantly.
+Ignoring Bing entirely: most Australian businesses optimise exclusively for Google and never check their Bing visibility.
+Writing content that talks about a topic without answering questions: models need extractable answers.
+Inconsistent entity information: if your name, services, or location differ between your website, directories, and social profiles, the model loses confidence in your identity.
+And blocking AI crawlers: some sites inadvertently block GPTBot through overly aggressive robots.txt rules, cutting themselves off from both training data and live retrieval.
+The same hygiene also affects Perplexity and Claude, which reward the same clarity.

-• Ignoring Bing: no Bing Webmaster Tools, no sitemap submission.
+- Ignoring Bing: no Bing Webmaster Tools, no sitemap submission.

-• Vague content: talking around topics instead of answering questions directly.
+- Vague content: talking around topics instead of answering questions directly.

-• Entity inconsistency: different names, descriptions, or details across profiles.
+- Entity inconsistency: different names, descriptions, or details across profiles.

-• Blocking crawlers: accidentally blocking GPTBot in robots.txt.
+- Blocking crawlers: accidentally blocking GPTBot in robots.txt.

-• No structured data: missing schema markup that confirms your content's meaning.
+- No structured data: missing schema markup that confirms your content's meaning.

 Section 05